What a week! Much to discuss.

 - Still massaging my potential contributor.
 We’re meeting over muffins on Sunday to catch up and cover particulars.
 Wish me luck!
 She would seriously offer entertainment and infect others with her passion for travel, I just know it.

 - My infamy grows: a piece I penned will appear on One Travel.
 Thanks to Aldo Singer for the chance to wet my feet, but when he asked that the topic be romantic destinations, my gut tightened.
 Contrary to gender stereotypes, this chick is not Ophelia gone mad for Hamlet, the death of my femininity symbolized by the womb of a willow tree (casket) and drowning (bad girl, for sexing up Hamlet).
 Translation: I blow at romance.
 Ever the consummate professional, I pulled a rabbit out of my rear end.
 Notebook Part Deux should be online February 18.
-Oh, and if you should need cheap flights, Aldo can help you there as well.

 When Harry Met Sally